Prescott, Arizona Welcomes Retirees to ‘Everybody’s Hometown’

 About eight miles east of Prescott, Prescott Valley is a newer part of the Tri-City area which has seen rapid growth over the past few years.
 Prescott Valley’s downtown Entertainment District boasts many restaurants and shops.
 It also features a state-of-the-art movie theater, with IMAX, and Tim’s Toyota Center, a multipurpose event center.

 With rural appeal and a rich history, the Town of Chino Valley is located about 17 miles from both Prescott and Prescott Valley.
-It rounds out the Tri-City area with small neighborhoods, rolling hills and picturesque farmland.
+It rounds out the Tri-City area with small neighborhoods, rolling hills, and picturesque farmland.
 Chino Valley may be best known as the home of Prescott Airport, also known as Ernest A. Love Field.
 Active adults who plan to retire in the Prescott area can expect to enjoy tranquil, small-town living with friendly neighbors and plenty of natural beauty.
 The area has many historic homes, including charming bungalows and stately Victorian style.

-55+ Communities in area
+55+ Communities in the Area

 When considering Arizona for a vacation or as a retirement destination, do not overlook the Prescott area.
 This Northern Arizona region features small-town charm, as well as easy access to weekend getaways throughout the Phoenix area.